krispo/ng2-nvd3/README.md

 # ng2-nvd3
-An Angular2 component for NVD3.js reusable charting library
+An Angular2 component for NVD3.js reusable charting library.
+It has similar technique as angular-nvd3 for angular 1, but designed for angular 2 and without extra features (like extended mode) you won't need.

 ## Install